themagicalmammal/howtolinux/README.md

 **For Ubuntu** <br />
 Go through [this](https://www.kevin-custer.com/blog/disabling-the-plymouth-boot-screen-in-ubuntu-20-04/) guide. <br />

-**This reduces my boot time to 35sec** <br />
+**This reduces my boot-time to 35sec** <br />

 ### Adjusting the Swappiness Property
 This is required to adjust swap usage.
 If you have huge rams like 16GB ram then you can reduce this value to as low as 0.
 But if you have low ram devices like 1GB you should make this 90 or higher.
-Interactions with the swap file are costlier, since swaps are slower than RAMs and they can cause a reduction in performance. <br />
+Interactions with the swap file are costlier since swaps are slower than RAMs and they can cause a reduction in performance. <br />

-Values according to me for Ram:Ratio should be as follows, 32:0, 16:10, 8:20, 4:50, 2:70 <br />
+Values according to me for Ram: Ratio should be as follows, 32:0, 16:10, 8:20, 4:50, 2:70 <br />
-**20 is just a example value, don't mindlessly use it** <br />
+**20 is just an example value, don't mindlessly use it** <br />
 ```bash
 sudo sysctl vm.swappiness=20
 ```
-**This values do not stick.
+**These values do not stick.
 To add them permanently.
 Add the above line to sysctl.conf.** <br />
 ```bash
 sudo nano /etc/sysctl.conf
 ```

 ### Adjusting  the Cache Pressure Setting
 Another issue, the system stores cache about stuff that you frequently open & this makes the system faster, as if it opens again, rather than reloading the data it will use the cache.
-But, on lower ram device this is a bad option since this will seriously slow your system down. <br />
+But, on a lower ram device, this is a bad option since this will seriously slow your system down. <br />
-Adjust this like you adjusted swappiness property, values for RAM:Pressure should be as follows, 1:100, 2:90, 4:80, 8:60, 16:50.
+Adjust this like you adjusted swappiness property, values for RAM: Pressure should be as follows, 1:100, 2:90, 4:80, 8:60, 16:50.
 ```bash
 sudo sysctl vm.vfs_cache_pressure=50
 ```